lelandsampson/family-recipes/pages/about.md

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!

+## Collection Description

+This digital library is a collection of family food recipes.
+My wife and I have favorite recipes from our childhoods and recipes that we have discovered together.
+The format of these recipes vary.
+Some are saved in a recipe app we use called Paprika, some are paper printouts and old recipe cards.
+The collection will not include all recipes but will select the twenty favorites for the initial establishment.
+Recipe text will be stored in PDF format and recipe images will be stored as JPEG files.
+Recipes originally stored in the Paprika app have been exported to PDF files for storage in the library.
+Images are stored as JPEG files because this is a universally accessible image format.
+These images were converted from the High Efficiency Image Codec (HEIC) because that format is not as widely supported.
+I hope to build this collection in the future as new favorites are discovered, or extended family contribute their own favorites for me to catalog.

+The goal of this project is to collect our culinary heritage in one location and maintain the collection in the future.

 <!-- IMPORTANT!!!
 DELETE this comment and the include below when you are finished editing this page for your collection.
 The include below introduces about page features.
 They will show up on your collection's about page until you delete it.  -->
 {% include cb/about_the_about.md %}